-Music can be read as a single honours subject (BMus in Music or BA in Music and Sound Design for Film, Television, and Interactive Media); as a major subject (BA) with French, German, Italian, Spanish, Philosophy, Political Studies; as a minor subject (BA) with French, Spanish and (BSc) with Economics and Physics; and as a joint honours subject (BA) with Drama (Music and Theatre), English, French, German, Italian, History, Mathematics, and Philosophy.
+Music can be read as a single honours subject (BMus in Music or BA in Music and Sound Design for Film, Television, and Interactive Media); as a major subject (BA) with French, German, Italian, Spanish, Philosophy, Political Studies; as a minor subject (BA) with Modern Languages French, Spanish and (BSc) with Economics and Physics; and as a joint honours subject (BA) with Drama (Music and Theatre), English, History, Mathematics, Modern Languages and Philosophy.

 Courses of study are designed to progress from core modules establishing a secure foundation in the main fields of the subject to an increasing freedom of choice in the second and final years.
 Courses also provide a range of intellectual and practical activities, of modes of teaching and learning, and of methods of assessment.
-Modules have the value of one unit (1) or a half unit (0.5); a degree course normally consists of 12 units taken over three academic years (four years in the case of joint courses with a language involving a year abroad).
-There is no provision for taking undergraduate Music degrees on a part-time basis.
+Modules have the value of 30 credits or 15 credits; a degree course normally consists of 360 credits taken over three full-time academic years (four years in the case of joint courses with a language involving a year abroad).
+Our undergraduate Music degrees can also be taken on a part-time basis.